nickmvincent/cmpt419_spring2025/slides_src/week03.md

 ---

-# Quick intro to relevant interdisciplinary concepts
+## Quick intro to relevant interdisciplinary concepts

-Goal: just a "Wikipedia tier" exposure
+Goal: just a "Wikipedia tier" exposure.
 We'll cover more specific aspects as needed.

-Caveat: we all must endeavor to keep learning about these things, myself included! ^[There's a running joke about economists and CS folks in particular being guilty of reading the Wikipedia page from another discipline and assuming they know everything about it!]
+Caveat: we all must endeavor to keep learning about these things, myself included! <p style="font-size:16px">(There's a running joke about economists and CS folks in particular being guilty of reading the Wikipedia page from another discipline and assuming they know everything about it!)</p>

 ---